 DePaul University, the Psychology Department, and the Clinical Program provide students with various resources to support them during their doctoral training.
-The Student Handbook (available at W:\csh\PSY\psy public\Graduate Student Handbook and Policies) contains information on numerous university programs and services available to students (e.g., library facilities, computer centers, photocopying facilities, email accounts, health services and insurance, handicapped student services, and international student services), as well as many community resources (e.g., banks, transportation facilities, restaurants, cultural establishments) of potential interest to students.
+The Student Handbook (available at Graduate Study in Psychology on d2l.depaul.edu) contains information on numerous university programs and services available to students (e.g., library facilities, computer centers, photocopying facilities, email accounts, health services and insurance, handicapped student services, and international student services), as well as many community resources (e.g., banks, transportation facilities, restaurants, cultural establishments) of potential interest to students.
 In addition, the Psychology Department's graduate student orientation, prior to the first day of school, provides incoming students with information about space, facilities, parking, security, discounts at the bookstore, and other services available to students.
 All graduate students have access to the following resources: